gitsetgopack/MoneyManagerV2/INSTALL.md

    - Upgrade `pip` to the latest version.
    - Install the required Python packages as specified in the `requirements.txt`.
    - Install pre-commit hooks.

+## Fill in the config.py

+Before running the application, you need to set up the necessary configurations in the config.py file.
+Follow these steps:

+- **Create a bot and get its token:** Set up a bot using the Telegram Bot API, and obtain the API token required to integrate the bot with the application.
+- **Create a Gmail account and get the app password:** Generate an app-specific password for Gmail to enable email functionality securely.
+- **Set up a MongoDB database and get the connection token:** Create a MongoDB cluster or database, and retrieve the connection string/token for the database.

+Ensure you replace the placeholder values in config.py with the actual credentials and tokens for these services.

 ## Available Make Commands